coderaulia/uni-wp/README.md

 -  [x] Using `get_template_part();` function.
 -  [x] Create a new folder named template-parts.
 -  [x] Call the file using `get_template_part('folder-name/file name')`.
 Or if want to make more dynamic, we can use `('folder-name/content', 'file name')`.
 It wil make 'dash' after the content name.

+## Adding Node Modules

+-  [x] npm init to initialize package JSON.
+-  [x] Add some dependencies that needed to your project.
+-  [x] Add some script such as build, start etc.
+-  [x] Compile your code to build folder using `npm run start` (running on background) or `npm run build`.